looker-open-source/sdk-codegen/docs/byosdk.md

 to determine configuration values.
 See [securing your SDK credentials](/README.md#securing-your-sdk-credentials) for more information on this topic, including links to `readConfig()` examples.

-The Typescript SDK configuration support is in [`apiSettings.ts`](/packages/sdk-rtl/src/apiSettings.ts).
+The TypeScript SDK configuration support is in [`apiSettings.ts`](/packages/sdk-rtl/src/apiSettings.ts).

 Once the RTL can read the configuration values for `base_url` and API credentials, the HTTP request processor and `AuthSession` implementation work can begin.